Skip to content

 Panopto, VLE, LMS, Jisc, and university references are compatibility and review context only.
 They do not imply approval, partnership, sponsorship, or endorsement.

-Pilot shape8 to 12 weeks, one cohort, clear review boundaries
+Pilot shape8 to 12 weeks, one cohort, visible assurance.

 Lecture capture gives students access.
-The leadership question is whether that access becomes better study behavior, with academic risk controlled.
+The pilot examines whether that access becomes active, source-aware study while academic risk, support load, and expansion evidence remain visible.

-The pilot focuses on whether students move from opening a lecture to using guide, recall, revisit, and later-review actions.
+Measures whether students move from opening recordings to guide, recall, revisit, and later-review actions.

-Source provenance, guide quality labels, visible limits, and staff review points keep the pilot away from unsupported claims.
+Source provenance, guide quality labels, visible limits, and staff review points keep unsupported claims out of the pilot.

 The first pilot can be shaped around one school, support service, VLE workflow, accessibility pathway, or lecture-heavy cohort.

-The pilot measures study behavior, support burden, student feedback, staff confidence, and readiness for a broader review.
+The review combines study behaviour, support burden, student feedback, staff confidence, and readiness for broader evaluation.

 Adapt Synlecto to the university context

-A good pilot should not force every university into the same shape.
+A credible pilot does not force every university into the same shape.
 These examples show what can be configured for a first pilot and what belongs in a separate roadmap or bespoke institutional workstream.

 Teaching context